actions/toolkit/packages/tool-cache/README.md

 #### Cache

 Finally, you can cache these directories in our tool-cache.
-This is useful if you want to switch back and forth between versions of a tool, or save a tool between runs for private runners (private runners are still in development but are on the roadmap).
+This is useful if you want to switch back and forth between versions of a tool, or save a tool between runs for self-hosted runners.

 You'll often want to add it to the path as part of this step: